Arab identity: Arab League

 The Arab League, formally the League of Arab States is a regional organization of Arab countries in and around North Africa, the Middle East, the Horn of Africa and the Arabian Peninsula.
 It was formed in Cairo on 22 March 1945 with six members: Kingdom of Egypt, Kingdom of Iraq, Transjordan (renamed Jordan in 1949), Lebanon, Saudi Arabia, and Syria.
 Its charter provides for coordination among member states in economic matters, including trade relations, communications, cultural relations, travel documents and permits, social relations and health.

 Definition

 A depiction of Hagar and Ishmael in the Arabian Desert by François-Joseph Navez.

 An Arab can be defined as a member of a Semitic people, inhabiting much of the Middle East and North Africa.
-The ties that bind Arabs are ethnic, linguistic, cultural, historical, nationalist, geographical, political, often also relating to religion and to cultural identity.
+The ties that bind Arabs may be ethnic, linguistic, cultural, historical, nationalist, geographical, political, often also relating to religion and to cultural identity.
 In their long history and with many local variations, Arabs have developed their distinct customs, language, architecture, fine art, literature, music, cinema, dance, media, cuisine, dress, societies, and mythology.

 According to both Judaism and Islam, Ishmael was the ancestor of the Ishmaelites and of the Arabs.
 Ishmael was the elder son of Abraham and the forefather of many prominent Arab tribes.